rdg/map-and-territory/README.md

 ## Overview

-Map & Territory is a hexmap editor aimed at producing atmospheric, hand‑made looking maps for tabletop RPGs (think Mörk Borg / Death in Space vibes) while providing a clean, professional editing experience.
+Map & Territory is a hexmap editor focused on a clean, professional editing experience.
+The editor itself is polished; the goal is to enable creating maps with an analog, gritty feel over time.

-Project context, goals, and design philosophy live in `guidance/product_brief.md`.
+Project context, goals, and design philosophy: `guidance/product_brief.md`.

-## Features
+## Current Scope

-- Hex grid core: axial/cube coordinates, layout (pointy/flat), neighbors, rounding.
-- Layered editing model for terrain, features, annotations, and effects.
-- Multi‑document projects for campaigns and related maps.
-- Plugin‑friendly architecture with a simple public API surface.
+- Editor app scaffold in Next.js with a polished UI foundation.
-- Export targets: PNG/SVG (planned), JSON project format.
-- Keyboard‑first workflow; panels and toolbars for power users.
+- Foundational hex grid primitives used by the editor.
+- Unit and E2E testing setup (Vitest, Playwright).
+- Guidance and ADRs to steer architecture and product direction.

 Status: early learning project; see `guidance/tickets.md` and `guidance/todos.md` for active work and roadmap.

 ## Tech Stack

-- Next.js 15, React 19, TypeScript
-- pnpm, ESLint, Prettier
-- Vitest (+ jsdom) for unit tests; Playwright for E2E
-- Tailwind CSS (via PostCSS)
+See `guidance/tech_stack.md` for details and rationale.

 ## Getting Started